Catherine Jordan

-Commodore Catherine Jordan, LVO (born October 1974) is a senior Royal Navy officer who currently serves as Head of the Royal Navy Culture Centre.
+Commodore Catherine Jordan, (born October 1974) is a retired senior Royal Navy officer who last served as Head of the Royal Navy Culture Centre.

 In 2002 she became the first female Flight Commander in the Royal Navy and in 2022 she was one of the four captains involved in the first time women had been in command of all four of the Royal Navy's training establishments.

 Also in 2022, she led the Royal Navy State Funeral Gun Carriage during the state funeral of Queen Elizabeth II.
-For this she was awarded the Royal Victorian Medal in silver and became a Lieutenant of the Royal Victorian Order.
+For this she was appointed a Lieutenant of the Royal Victorian Order.

 Early life

 Jordan was born in October 1974 and grew up in Easington, County Durham.
 She received her education at Wellfield Community School in the nearby town of Wingate and Gordonstoun School, an independent school in Moray, Scotland.
 She became interested in the Royal Navy as a teenager.

 Naval career

 Jordan joined HMS Dartmouth, also known as the Britannia Royal Naval College, in September 1993 as a University Cadet Aviator, being sponsored to study for a law degree at the University of Manchester.
 She completed initial fleet training on the ships HMS Broadsword, Brave and Northumberland and, after passing out from Dartmouth, she began her law degree, graduating in 1997.'
 She was selected for training on the Westland Lynx, qualifying on both the Lynx Mk.3 and Mk.8 as a Flight Observer under the Fleet Air Arm, an individual responsible for the navigation, communications systems and weaponry of a helicopter.'

 She performed two tours in the Mediterranean as part of NATO counterterrorism operations and was later appointed as the first female flight commander in the Royal Navy and the first flight commander of the newly commissioned Type 23 frigate HMS St Albans in 2002.'
 In the build-up to the Iraq War in 2003, she regenerated and commanded Gibraltar Flight from RAF Gibraltar, performing maritime security operations in the Mediterranean due to the increased terror threat for 3 months before returning to HMS St Albans, where she completed a deployment in the Middle East under Operation Calash.